 - A marriage saver!
 This stuff is amazing.
 I was having ovulation pain, horrible PMS & then a terrible period.
 I was miserable 3 weeks out of the month.
 The ovulation pain is gone…my periods are much improved!

 - Just would like to say that this supplement saved my face from more acne scars.
 I only been using this for 21 days… And I never get any break outs like I did!
 If you have hormonal acne THIS is what you need to be taking.

 As you can see from the review above, DIM may help improve acne.
 This is because acne may be caused by hormonal imbalance.

 Keep in mind that DIM will not increase your total estrogen level.
 If you are going through menopause and you have a blood test that confirms low estrogen, do not take a DIM supplement to boost estrogen.
-(Click here to see some natural hormone balancing methods instead.)
+You may want to use other natural hormone balancing methods instead.

 DIM the lights on cancer

 Do you use conventional household cleansers or cosmetics?
 Then you may have estrogen dominance.
 That’s because these products contain harsh chemicals.
 Some of these chemicals contain xenoestrogens.